Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 - :py:meth:`.InstrumentContext.mix`
 - :py:meth:`.InstrumentContext.air_gap`

 The following sections demonstrate how to use each method and include sample code.
-Each code snippet works with the sample code shown above.
+The examples used here assume that you've loaded the pipettes and labware from the basic :ref:`protocol template <protocol-template>`.

 .. _new-aspirate: